Entire graduating class at California charter school accepted into 4-year universities

-(KTLA) – A charter school in Boyle Heights, California, will be sending its entire graduating class off to four-year universities for the fourth time in five years.
+(KTLA) – A charter school in Boyle Heights, Calif., will be sending its entire graduating class off to four-year universities for the fourth time in five years.

 Forty-five seniors at Collegiate Charter High School of Los Angeles were celebrated earlier this month with a special “Senior Signing Day” ceremony to reveal which schools they plan to attend in the coming year.